dragoncoder047/feedback360/README.md

 Detaches the internal `Servo` instance used to control the motor.

-### `void Feedback360::readPosition()`
+### `boolean Feedback360::readPosition()`

 Call this to read the encoder and update the position variables.
-As this library doesn't use interrupts, this call will block for the time of one cycle (usually around 1ms, but can be as long as 2ms on occasion).
+As this library doesn't use interrupts, this call will block for the time of one cycle, usually around 1100&micro;s, but can be as long as 2300&micro;s on occasion, and a maximum of 20ms (20000&micro;s) if the yellow wire got disconnected and `pulseIn` timed out.
+Returns true if position was successfully read; false if not.

 ### `double Feedback360::theta`

-Absolute position in fractions of a turn from zero.
+Absolute angular position in fractions of a turn from zero.
 Always positive (i.e. $0\leq\text{theta}\lt 1$).

 ### `int32_t Feedback360::turns`

-Cumulative number of turns since the program started.
+Cumulative number of whole turns since the program started.
+You can write to this to "reset" the turns count, but be warned that doing this will cause a huge single-frame spike or dip in `speed` which may confuse an attached PID controller when regulating speed.

+### `double Feedback360::position`

+A convenience for accessing the full position (theta + turns).
+If you want to "reset" the turns count, write to `turns` instead, and this will automatically update.

 ### `double Feedback360::speed`